shaou77/rdw-and-sepsis/README.md

 # rdw-and-sepsis
-Association between Red Cell Distribution Width and ICU Mortality of Sepsis Patients
+Association Between Red Cell Distribution Width and Hospital Mortality in Patients with Sepsis
+DOI: 10.1177/03000605211004221

 They were my code for the extraction data in eICU-CRD database and statistical analysis in R. It was also my first project so the code maybe a little disorder.
 I learned a lot in this writing, and I will improve it next time.
 Thanks for Alistair Johnson(@mit-lcp).